 Tuesdays | 7:00–8:30pm | NC190 | Contact Cheri Ross

 The Grief Support Group meets weekly to facilitate healthy grief work for those who have lost a loved one by death.
-A small group for school-age children may be available upon request with prior notification.
+A small group for school-age children who have lost a parent may be available upon request.
+Please make prior arrangements by calling the church office.
 Adult groups include parental/sibling loss, loss of a child, widows/widowers.
 The Grief Support Group is free of charge, open to the community and no registration is required.

 An on-going, continuous support group for wives whose marriages have experienced any form of sexual betrayal.
 This confidential group will use a Christian curriculum and be led by trained and experienced facilitators.